microsoft/hands-on-lab-redis/docs/workshop.md

 - An Azure Subscription with the **Contributor** role to create and manage the labs' resources and deploy the infrastructure as code
 - Create a [fork][Repo-fork] of the repository from the **main** branch to help you keep track of your changes
 - To run the different labs, you have 2 options:
-    - Use a local environment
+    - Use a devcontainer locally
     - Use a Github Codespace

 ### Use your own local environment